-- In-Market Segments – People who are actively in the market to buy something at the moment.
+- In-Market Segments – People who are actively in-market to buy something at the moment.
 For example, people looking for a holiday, smartphone or piece of sports equipment.

 - Other Categories – This is a more in-depth look at affinity categories.
-For example, people who travel a lot and fly to their destination, people who play a lot of games on a smartphone, or people who like to watch football.
+For example, people who fly a lot, people who play a lot of games on a smartphone, or people who like to watch football.

 The easiest way to view demographic data is by selecting your website’s view within Google analytics then visiting [Audience > Demographics] or [Audience > Interests].